cmauban/cmauban.github.io/tutorial-week-3.md

 ####Tutorial
 *one small thing*

-How to center a box:
+**Technique on How to Center a Box:**
+Sometimes it's not just the text we need to center, but the box as a whole.
+A button is a good example of a box that is normally centered on a web page.
+To do this we want the margins to be equal.

-You can can either set the right and left margins to their default, `auto`, with any percentage value for width
+You can can either set the right and left margins to their default, `auto`, with *any fixed percentage* value for width:

 ```
 Selector {
     margin-right: auto;
     margin-left: auto;
-    width: %;
+    width: 80%;
     }
 ```

 or...
-You can set the width to it's default, `auto`, with the same percentage value for the right and left margins.
+You can set the width to it's default, `auto`, with a fixed percentage value for the right and left margins.

 ```
 Selector {
-    margin-right: %;
+    margin-right: 10%;
-    margin-left: %;
+    margin-left: 10%;
     width: auto;
     }
 ```